trixi-framework/TrixiParticles.jl/paper/paper.md

 One way to address these challenges is to use particle-based methods, in which the particles either represent physical particles or mathematical interpolation points.
-The former case refers to methods that model separate, discrete particles with rotational degrees of freedom such as the Discrete Element Method (DEM) proposed by [@Cundall:1979], the latter case refers to methods such as Smoothed Particle Hydrodynamics (SPH), which is a numerical discretization method for solving problems in continuum mechanics.
+The former case refers to methods that model separate, discrete particles with rotational degrees of freedom such as the Discrete Element Method (DEM) proposed by [@Cundall:1979], whereas the latter case refers to methods such as Smoothed Particle Hydrodynamics (SPH), which is a numerical discretization method for solving problems in continuum mechanics.
 SPH was originally developed by [@Monaghan:1977] to simulate astrophysical applications and is now widely used to simulate CFD, structural mechanics, and even heat conduction problems.

 The Lagrangian formalism in particle-based methods allows particles to move along a velocity field without any connection to neighboring particles,